AdobeDocs/campaign.en/help/v7/production/using/database-performances.md

 * Previously executed maintenance plans
 * Viewing the script logs

-For more on this, refer to [this section](../../production/using/recommendations.md).
+For more on this, refer to .

 >[!IMPORTANT]
 >